tim-hardcastle/Epistemology/Isomorphism.md

 But to reduce epistemological modal logic, `d` means "the evidence is not misleading" and `◊d` means "it is possible that the evidence is not misleading".
 And then we point out that saying that the evidence shows `p` can be translated into saying `□(d → p)` in this new system.

 And this explains why this rather surpising isomorphism between deontology and epistemology goes on working.
-Because people trying to find out the facts also want normative conditions to be met — by nature, who they wish would play fair with them.
+Because people trying to find out the facts also want normative conditions to be met — by nature, who they wish would "play fair" with them.
 What is it to say that "the evidence shows" such-and-such, but to say that in a world which rewarded virtue with happiness, the hard work and honesty of researchers would have been rewarded with truth, as they wished?

 It therefore seems likely that continuing this line of investigation (i.e. following the deontologists around and converting their math into the equivalent epistemology) would continue to be interesting.